expo/expo/docs/pages/workflow/debugging.md

 ## Stuck?

 The Expo community and the React and React Native communities are great resources for help when you get stuck.
-There's a good chance someone else has run into the exact same error as you, so make sure to read the documentation, search the [forums](https://forums.expo.dev/), [Github issues](https://github.com/expo/expo/issues/), and [StackOverflow](https://stackoverflow.com/).
+There's a good chance someone else has run into the exact same error as you, so make sure to read the documentation, search the [forums](https://forums.expo.dev/), [GitHub issues](https://github.com/expo/expo/issues/), and [StackOverflow](https://stackoverflow.com/).

 ## Useful tools for debugging